ak2022dev/CV/README.md

 I am re-training to become a software developer, returning to my degree and research specialism after extensive experience in education and a career spanning a number of fields, including law.

+## Education

+#### Makers Academy (April 2022 - current)
+- Fast-track training in software development with initial focus on Ruby and related tools.
+- Emphasis on Agile techniques such at paired coding and test-driven development

+#### Imperial College London (joint with Oxford University and Smith System Engineering) (October 1995 - January 2002)

+- Postgraduate research working towards MPhil / PhD (part time)
+- Designed, built and published research on component-based object-oriented hardware/software co-design tools for FPGA-based custom computing
+- Used Java, Perl and supporting compiler construction tools targetted for Linux and Windows platforms.

+#### Imperial College London (October 1991 - June 1995)

+- Computing:Software Engineering MEng (2:1 / 1 borderline)
+- Studied Software Engineering in detail, including object-oriented, procedural, functional and logical languages (C++, C, SQL, Smalltalk, Miranda, Modula-2, Prolog, Assembler); operating systems, architectures, design techniques, computer hardware, distributed systems, logic and mathematics.
+-
+#### Any other qualifications

+That in some arguable way make you a better software developer or well-rounded person

 ## Projects

 | Name                         | Description       | Tech/tools        |